opensearch-project/documentation-website/_security/authentication-backends/client-auth.md

 title: Client certificate authentication
 parent: Authentication backends
 nav_order: 70
+redirect_from:
+  - /security/configuration/client-auth/
+  - /security-plugin/configuration/client-auth/
 ---

 # Client certificate authentication

-After obtaining your own certificates either from a certificate authority (CA) or by [generating your own certificates using OpenSSL]({{site.url}}{{site.baseurl}}/security-plugin/configuration/generate-certificates), you can start configuring OpenSearch to authenticate a user using a client certificate.
+After obtaining your own certificates either from a certificate authority (CA) or by [generating your own certificates using OpenSSL]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates), you can start configuring OpenSearch to authenticate a user using a client certificate.

 Client certificate authentication offers more security advantages than just using basic authentication (username and password).
 Because client certificate authentication requires both a client certificate and its private key, which are often in the user's possession, it is less vulnerable to brute force attacks in which malicious individuals try to guess a user's password.